-- 1.4.1 Develop a risk management plan jointly with the person, and their carer if possible, covering: - identifiable personal, social, occupational, or environmental triggers and early warning signs and symptoms of relapse - a protocol for applying the person's own coping strategies and increasing doses of medication or taking additional medication (which may be given to the person in advance) for people at risk of onset of mania or for whom early warning signs and symptoms can be identified - agreements between primary and secondary care about how to respond to an increase in risk or concern about possible risk
+- 1.4.1 Develop a risk management plan jointly with the person, and their carer if possible, covering: - identifiable personal, social, occupational, or environmental triggers and early warning signs and symptoms of relapse - a protocol for applying the person's own coping strategies and increasing

-- information about who to contact if the person with bipolar disorder and, if appropriate, their carer, is concerned or in a crisis, including the names of healthcare professionals in primary and secondary care who can be contacted. - Give the person and their GP a copy of the plan, and encourage the person to share it with their carers. - 1.4.2 Offer crisis services to support people with bipolar disorder who are in crisis, in line with recommendations 1.4.1.1-1.4.1.4 in the NICE clinical guideline on psychosis and schizophrenia in adults. - 1.4.3 If people with bipolar disorder pose an immediate risk to themselves or others during an acute episode, see the NICE guidance on: - violence and aggression: short-term management in mental health, health and community settings and service user experience in adult mental health for advice on managingagitation, challenging behaviour and imminent violence, and on rapid tranquillisation or - self-harm for advice on managing acts of self-harm and suicide risk.
+- agreements between primary and secondary care about how to respond to an increase in risk or concern about possible risk - information about who to contact if the person with bipolar disorder and, if appropriate, their carer, is concerned or in a crisis, including the names of healthcare professionals in primary and secondary care who can be contacted.

+Give the person and their GP a copy of the plan, and encourage the person to share it with their carers.

+- 1.4.2 Offer crisis services to support people with bipolar disorder who are in crisis, in line with recommendations 1.4.1.1-1.4.1.4 in the NICE clinical guideline on psychosis and schizophrenia in adults. - 1.4.3 If people with bipolar disorder pose an immediate risk to themselves or others during an acute episode, see the NICE guidance on: - violence and aggression: short-term management in mental health, health and community settings and service user experience in adult mental health for advice on managing agitation, challenging behaviour and imminent violence, and on rapid tranquillisation or - self-harm for advice on managing acts of self-harm and suicide risk.